baykovr/AVPI/README.md

 These will be renamed in the future for clarity, for the time being here is a [reference](https://msdn.microsoft.com/en-us/library/system.windows.forms.keys%28v=vs.110%29.aspx)

+### Latest Changes

+01.17.16

+	* Add ability to select key press from user press (instead of using the drop down you can press they key).
+	* Fix issue with key names not displaying correctly in press action key selection.

+01.14.16

+	* Added ability to double click items in profile to edit.
+	* Added baloon tip on form close.
+01.13.16

+	* Add support to choose specify device playback by interface.
+You can now specify to play sound over seperate interfaces.
+	* Fix right click crash in data grid view of profile editor.
 ***

 #### About